simonlovesyou/Colormeans/README.md

 - Works with every image that can be used with the HTML5 canvas element.
 - Supports every browser that has support for the canvas element.

+### Improvements on the original algorithm
+Improvements/Changes from the original algorithm include but is not limited to:

+1. If a datapoint (color) is too far away from the clusters it will be	 added to the set of clusters.
+2. With the possible addition of clusters as of I. and a user specified input 'numberOfClusters' there's a greater dataset to pick our final palette from.
+3. With a possible greater dataset as of 1. and 2. the algorithm will trim the dataset down to the final palette based on the population of the clusters.

 ### Example / Usage
 Include the file somewhere in your HTML document: